 - 2 tablespoons orange juice

 - Combine all ingredients and mix with a fork.

 - Drizzle over cooled cake.

 - If icing is too thick, add more juice.
 If it is too thin, add more sugar.

-Or, we’ve put our top classic cakes recipes in ONE post to make it easy…
+Or, we’ve put the top classic cakes recipes in ONE post to make it easy…